Tinvention/ZookeeperExample/Introduction/INTRO.md

     5. Timeliness - The clients view of the system is guaranteed to be up-to-date within a certain time bound

 #### API
 Zookeeper was designed to have a very simple programming interface.
-Thus only the following operations are supported:
+Thus only the following operations are supported

     1. create -> creates a node at a location in the tree
     2. delete -> deletes a node
     3. exists -> tests if a node exists at a location